 Which product will show me the water for a particular flood event?

-It is recommended users read section 9.1 of the user guide to better understand the caveats of using the global flood product.
+It is recommended users read section 9.1 (Use Notes) of the User Guide to better understand the caveats of using the global flood product.
 Buildings, canopy cover, cloud, and cloud-shadow can obscure flood detection and terrain shadow, cloud-shadow, and volcanic rock can lead to false-positive flood detections.
-Having understood the caveats of using the data, it is recommended users then examine the corresponding MODIS reflectance imagery in NASA Worldview (https://worldview.earthdata.nasa.gov) to determine the level of cloudiness on the dates of interest, and thus potential sources of false-positives (cloud or terrain shadow) or false-negatives (cloud obscuration, or other data gaps).
+It can also be helpful to examine the corresponding MODIS reflectance imagery in NASA Worldview (https://worldview.earthdata.nasa.gov) to determine the level of cloudiness on the dates of interest, and thus potential sources of false-positives (cloud or terrain shadow) or false-negatives (cloud obscuration, or other data gaps).

 Why can I only see the 2- and 3-day products in Worldview?